-Positive Impact Waste Solutions, LLC is a privately held Delaware corporation based in Odessa, Texas.
+Positive Impact Waste Solutions, LLC is a privately held Delaware corporation based in Paramus, New Jersey.
 PIWS manufactures its patented medical waste processing system – the PIWS-3000.
 The PIWS-3000 has been operating continuously since 1997.
-Its current owners moved the manufacturing operations and headquarters to Odessa, Texas in 1999.
 PIWS has customers with established operations in both the United States and internationally.
 PIWS has both domestic and international customers with substantial growth plans.
 It also has distributed our smaller unit at hospitals in the United States.
 The PIWS-3000 was first introduced internationally in Europe in 2001 and China in 2004.
-PIWS has also sold units which are operating in a number of locations throughout China under a long-term, multi-unit contract.
+PIWS has also sold units which are operating in a number of locations throughout China.
 The PIWS-3000 has two patents within the United States and international patents in China, Russia, United Kingdom, Mexico, Korea, Canada, Germany, Turkey, France, Italy, Spain and Ireland and PIWS has filed for international patent rights in several other significant international communities.

-PIWS’s headquarters and manufacturing complex are located in Odessa, Texas.
-PIWS has achieved a consistent growth rate which has allowed for continued quality service.
+PIWS’s headquarters is located in Paramus, New Jersey.
+PIWS has achieved a consistent growth rate which has allowed for continued success..
 During 2005, PIWS sold its processing operations to a larger public company (MedSolutions, Inc.) to focus on the manufacture and sale of the proprietary PIWS-3000 systems.
 MedSolutions, Inc. sold their operating business including the PIWS-3000 units to Stericycle in late 2007.
 During PIWS’s processing operations growth, the customer base included large hospital groups, including Presbyterian Hospital in Dallas, Harris Methodist Ft.
 Worth Hospital, Methodist Healthcare System (San Antonio), Via Christi Regional Medical Center (Wichita, Kansas), to smaller facilities in West and North Texas and small generators in Kansas which are transported to a central processing facility in Emporia, Kansas.
 PIWS’s customers have significant expansion plans and will use the PIWS-3000 system in their operations.

 PIWS’s Board of Directors is committed to expanding our patented technology throughout the World.
 The following is a brief synopsis of each of our directors/owners:

 Joseph Fazio – Director.
-Joe is CEO of PET Scans of America.
+Joseph was formerly CEO of PET Scans of America.
 He has been in the healthcare field since 1981, when he began selling mobile medical devices.
-Joe has successfully owned, operated and sold businesses that have provided mobile medical technology services to healthcare related facilities since the late 1980s.
-Joe’s prime experience and expertise are in the medical field, with specific emphasis in diagnostic equipment.
+Joseph has successfully owned, operated and sold businesses that have provided mobile medical technology services to healthcare related facilities since the late 1980s.
+Joseph’s prime experience and expertise are in the medical field, with specific emphasis in diagnostic equipment.
 In 2004, Joe and his son established Medical Waste Recovery, Inc. which operates the PIWS-3000 units in the Northeast United States.

 Geoffrey A. Smith – Director.
 Geoff is co-founder and Chairman of Wellness Enterprises and has served as the President and Chairman of the Board of Medical Coaches, Inc. since 1976.
 For more than 50 years, Medical Coaches has provided special-purpose mobile units with an emphasis on medical products.
 Prior to joining Medical Coaches in 1972, Geoff served in various supervisory positions with Roadway Express in South Kearney, New Jersey.
 He is a graduate of Lehigh University, a member of Sigma Beta Delta National Honor Society in Business, Management and Administration, served in the National Guard and is or has served as a Board Member or in other capacities in the following organizations: Wilber National Bank, Astoria Federal Savings and Loan; Preferred Mutual Insurance Company; Medical Coaches Incorporated; American International Medical Waste, LLC; Thomas A. Dooley Foundation/Intermed USA, Inc.; Wilderness Properties Limited; A. O. Fox Memorial Hospital Foundation (Vice Chairman), New York Center for Community and Economic Development; Advisory Board, National Soccer Hall of Fame; MOEX Incorporated; New York State District Export council (by appointment of President Reagan and President Carter); Hartwick College Advisory council and Citizens Board; Future for Oneonta Foundation (Vice Chairman); Rotary Club (Past President); Jessie Dewar Foundation; and the Oneonta Chamber of Commerce (Past President).